LFDM/gem_polish/README.md

 ```
 At the moment he `bundle gem` command is invoked with `-t rspec` to
 provide the `rspec` test framework by default.

+- version
+Provides a version reader and a version bumper.
+Type `gem_polish version` to learn about its usage.

 ## Contributing